Sanil-Samir-Mhatre/Carbon-Footprints-Calculator-for-Computer-Department/README.md

 ## Note:
 This project is a part of our Mini Project development for the year 2024-25.
 This project is developed by a group of Semester 4 Computer Engineering Students of the College AGNEL CHARITIES FR.
-C. RODRIGUES INSTITUTE OF TECHNOLOGY.
-The Team Members are:
-Mhatre Sanil Samir,
-Niraj Ravindra Sawant,
-Tanishq Gideon Trevor Pinto,
-Vivrekar Ishaan Sanjeev.
+C. RODRIGUES INSTITUTE OF TECHNOLOGY.The Team Members are: Mhatre Sanil Samir, Niraj Ravindra Sawant, Tanishq Gideon Trevor Pinto, Vivrekar Ishaan Sanjeev.
 This project was built under the mentoring and guidance of our Professor, Ms. Shagufta Rajguru.

 ## Overview